Kurama (YuYu Hakusho): Creation

-Kurama was modeled after a friend that manga author Yoshihiro Togashi has.
+Kurama was modeled after a friend that manga author Yoshihiro Togashi had.
 Togashi was impressed by such a person for claiming to be a French aristocrat even though he was Japanese.
 His name was rumored to be from Mount Kurama.
 However, Togashi denied it, claiming he applied the kanji to the sounds he chose "based on my senses".
 In his characterization, Togashi labeled him as "the typical desu ne (ですね, lit.
 "It's right")" archetype who is usually polite, but scary when he gets angry.
 The surname, Minamino, comes from the singer Yoko Minamino.
 There were other surname candidates such as the Japanese celebrities whose first names are also Yōko.
 Meanwhile, the name Kurama's name came to Togashi on the spur of the moment.
 Although Kurama and Hiei were introduced as enemies that the protagonist Yusuke Urameshi had to fight, Togashi planned from the beginning to turn Kurama into a supporting character afterward.
 According to editors from the magazine, Kurama went on to become one of the most popular characters in the series, which Togashi intended due to the way he drew him.

 As the YuYu Hakusho transitioned from a comedy to a fighting series, Togashi expressed pressure when incorporating Kurama and Hiei as main characters.
 For the Four Holy Beasts story arc, Togashi made four enemies on impulse, but the only humans were Yusuke and Kuwabara.
 When it became clear that they were not strong enough to take on two demons each, Hiei and Kurama appeared on the scene, making their introductions as protagonists.
 There were also many instances where Togashi would create nearly entire manuscripts by himself, such as the battle between Kurama and Karasu.
 Mari Kitayama finds Kurama to be the easiest of the main characters to design due to his well-proportioned features.

 In the Tagalog anime dub (titled Ghost Fighter), released in the Philippines, the character is initially named Denise because the people creating the dub believed the character was female.
 At the time, the internet was not yet widely available in the country, and so the crew received limited information to work with.
 When later episodes revealed to the crew that the character was male, the crew introduced an explanation.
 The dub explains that the character's real name is Dennis, and that Denise is a cover name.
 The dub establishes that the character is actually male, and pretends to be female.